 The above-ground symptoms of Phytophthora root rot on Fraser fir include yellow-green needles, wilting, slow growth, dead branches, and tree death.
 The needles remain on dead branches and turn cinnamon brown.
 Roots of affected trees are also cinnamon-colored to black and lack white growing tips.
 The outer surface of the root can be pulled away from the inner core, also called 'root sloughing,' and feeder roots are often absent.
 Cutting into the bark of the trunk of the tree may reveal butterscotch colored wood.
 Often these symptoms are initially present on only one side of the tree or on lower branches since Phytophthora first infects a root and grows toward the trunk on that side.
 Eventually the entire tree will die.
 Infected trees are usually found grouped together in a field or bed.
 Unfortunately, a tree may be infected with the fungus months before the above-ground symptoms are seen.

-Tree symptoms can have other causes than disease such as white grubs, transplant shock, doug, fertilizer burn, and other problems.
-To determine if yellowing or dying seedlings or trees have Phytophthora root rot, contact your County Extension Agent to collect samples.
-These root and/or soil samples should be sent to the Plant Disease and Insect Clinic (PDIC) at North Carolina State Univery in Raleigh to determine if the pathogen is present.
+Tree symptoms can have other causes than disease such as white grubs, transplant shock, fertilizer burn, and other problems.
+To determine if yellowing or dying seedlings or trees have Phytophthora root rot, contact your county Extension agent to collect samples.
+These root and/or soil samples should be sent to the Plant Disease and Insect Clinic (PDIC) at NC State in Raleigh to determine if the pathogen is present.

 Phytophthora root rot is caused by several species of Phytophthora.
 In western North Carolina, the most important species is P. cinnamoni.
 Often called a water mold, P. cinnamoni produces spores in response to near-saturated soils.
 The fungus may remain dormant in the soil for many years as mycelium (fungal threads) in infected root pieces or as chlamydospores, a thick-walled resting spore.
 During the growing season when soils are warm and wet, mycelium or chlamydospores produce sporangia.
 These lemon-shaped structures cause new infestion either by germinating and colonizing roots, or by releasing zoospores that have formed inside each sporangium.
 Zoospores are able to swim short distances by means of flagella, and are capable of directing their movement towards the roots of host plants based on chemical attration.